UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:
 A Git repository stores all the necessary information for version control your project in a hidden folder called `.git`.
 If you want to know if you are working in a Git repo using the terminal you can use the bash command `ls -a` as you can see in the image.
 The `-a` flag will include into the lists of files displayed on the terminal the hidden folders.
 If `.git` is included you are working in a Git repository.

+Remember to first double check that you are in the directory which the files have been cloned to.
+When you clone, the files will be downloaded to a subdirectory of the folder you are currently in, so you need to use `cd` to get to that folder before running `ls -a`.
-By cloning a repository from GitHub to your computer, you are automatically getting a copy of `.git` and thus, working on a Git.
+By cloning a repository from GitHub to your computer, you are automatically getting a copy of `.git` and thus, working in a Git repository.

 ---